hiiamboris/red-wiki/FAQ.md

-(NB: Just collecting commonly asked questions at the moment.)
+(NB: Feel free to append new questions at the bottom.)

 # Technical